 - Lugols pills

-- First blended by a guy named Lugol in 1829
+- First blended by a guy named Jean Guillaume Auguste Lugol in 1829

-- Most commonly recommended and used form of iodine
+- The most commonly recommended and used form of iodine

 - 1 part Elemental Iodine, 2 parts Potassium Iodide and distilled water